Sherewood/4501Project-/README.md

 It's not tuned properly at all, alignment force in particular doesn't seem to have any effect.

 Leader will seek and wander, and units in the flock will follow but its very janky.
+Had to force the x/z portions of the rotations to 0 to prevent the units from falling over.
+Might try a new collider in the final deliverable that avoids this problem? (capsule? :( )

 Test by going into FlockingDemoScene, and clicking and dragging to select all of the units, then right click to move to a destination.